 I hope you find these videos helpful or at least entertaining as you watch me at 20x normal speed with a pneumatic upholstery stapler or listen to me say things like I carved foam with a butter knife (mom brain!).
 Ha!

-If you have any questions about your own upholstery projects, send a message below or contact me on social media.
+If you have any questions about your own upholstery projects, leave a comment below or contact me on social media.
 I’m no pro, but I’ve been through it a few times and would be happy to help!